Human interactions with fungi: In science, research and technology

 The yeast species Saccharomyces cerevisiae has been an important model organism in modern cell biology for much of the twentieth century, and is one of the most thoroughly researched eukaryotic microorganisms.
 It was the first eukaryote whose genome was sequenced.
 In the twenty-first century, the filamentous mould Aspergillus has been adopted for genome studies.

 As biomaterial

-Fungi has been used a biomaterial since many centuries, for example as fungus-based textiles.
-An early example of such "mycotextiles" comes from the early 20th century: a wall pocket originating from the Tlingit, an Indigenous Population from the Pacific Northwest (US) and displayed as historical artefact at the Dartmouth College's Hood Museum of Art, turned out to be made of mycelium from the tree-decaying agarikon fungus.
-Fungal mycelia are used as leather-like material (also known as pleather, artificial leather, or synthetic leather), including for high-end fashion design products.

-Beside their use in clothing, fungus-based biomaterials are used in packaging and construction.
-There are several advantages and potentials of using fungus-based materials rather than commonly used ones.
-These includes the smaller environmental impact and cruelty-free alternative compared with the use of animal products; vertical farming, able to decrease land use; the thread-like growth of mycelium, able to be molded into desirable shapes; use of growth substrate derived from agricultural wastes and the recycling of mycelium within the principles of circular economy; and mycelium as self-repairing structures.

 A patent study covering 2009-2018 highlighted the current patent landscape around mycelial materials based on patents filed or pending.
 In 2018, 47 patents involving fungal materials in packaging, textile, leather, automotive, thermal insulation or as fire protection material were filed.
 In 2018, most patents are filed in the U.S. (28 patents), followed by China (14 patents) and the rest in other countries (5 patents).
 Most fungi used are basidiomycetes including species such as Agrocybe aegerita, Coprinus comatus, Pleurotus ostreatus, and Lentinula edodes (in the order Agaricales) and Fomes fomentarius, Ganoderma lucidum, and Trametes versicolor (in the order Polyporales); and only a few are ascomycetes, mainly species in the order Xylaria.